Emotional Neglect: Taking Care Of Yourself When You're Feeling Neglected

 This can be very painful, and when childhood abandonment issues go unaddressed, people may unconsciously look for the same type of relationship with a partner as they had with their caregiver(s).
 You may look for a partner that, on some level, you know will eventually emotionally abandon you.
 After a relationship begins, you may look for and focus on behaviors that “confirm” you’re unlovable, just like your parents taught you.
 You feel unworthy, and you may look for evidence that it’s true, whether it’s there or not.

-Mental health issues for you or your partner
+Mental health issues for you or your partner resulted from emotional neglect

-Emotional neglect and other forms of childhood abuse not only strongly impact a person’s mental health in their youth, but they can also have mental health issues such as depression, anxiety, substance use disorders, and even eating disorders that carry over into adulthood.
+Emotional neglect and other forms of childhood abuse not only strongly impact a person’s mental health in their youth, but they can also cause mental health issues such as depression, anxiety, substance use disorders, and even eating disorders that carry over into adulthood.

 Regardless of the reason(s), if you or your partner have a mental health disorder, you must seek help from a professional, either alone or as a couple.
 A psychologist can address your concerns, help you uncover where your difficulties originate, and provide methods of treatment for healing.